louisholley/fxindex-v2/README.md

----
-title: fxindex-v2
+# fxindex-v2

-description: a ghostnet tezos indexer loading fxhash transactions into a postgres database
+A ghostnet tezos indexer loading fxhash transactions into a postgres database.
----

 ## How to use